kimfucious/netlify-forms-formik/README.md

 You need to add a hidden HTML form that mimics the fields in your Formik form in order to get Netlify forms to work.

 > :point_up: Note that static site generators like Gatsby and Hugo are different creatures and require a different solution (they pretty much just work) than would a Create React App build.
-Documentation here is soley pertinent to CRA.
+Documentation here is solely pertinent to CRA.

 ## Reading material